-Approval of financial statements
+PP

-The financial statements of Invest Life Unit Trust Scheme (Wekeza Maisha), as identified in the first paragore approved by the Fund Manager's Board of Directors on raph
+The financial statements of Invest Life Unit Trust Scheme (Wekeza Maisha), as identified in the first paragraph were approved and authorised for issue by the Fund Manager's Board of Directors on

-Casmir Sumba Kyuki Chairman
+Prof. Faustin Rweshabura Kamuzora Chairman

-udika Loti King'ori
+Dr. Judika Loti King'ori Director

-udika Loti Kilig off